 • You will not be able to use biometrics as a primary authenticator; some other identity proof will be required for verification

-In the past, there have many cases of passwords and important personal data being stolen, or websites being hacked.
-To minimise the possibility of identity frauds, Aadhaar biometrics can be locked, to prevent unauthorised persons from accessing it.
+In the past, there have been many cases of passwords and important personal data being stolen, or websites being hacked.
+To minimise the possibility of identity frauds, Aadhaar biometrics can be locked to prevent unauthorised persons from accessing it.

 After locking Aadhaar card biometrics